Kitchen Measuring Guide

 Speak With A Designer

 Step 4: Updating a kitchen is a big project, so set a time that’s best to discuss your ideas in full.
 Also, be sure to bring measurements and your creative folder.
 Kitchen design services are available at all Builders Surplus locations.
 Stop by or make an appointment to speak with one of our designers about your ideas for a new kitchen.

 Step 5: At your appointment, the kitchen designer will provide a 3-dimensional drawing of how your kitchen will appear when finished.
 This will show how your cabinets will be laid out and where appliances will be placed.
 This should alleviate problems when installing the cabinets.
 Your kitchen designer will ask you questions about the type of cabinets you want, accessories (trash pull-out, roll-out trays…), crown molding, under cabinet light fixtures, etc. Most of all, share your thoughts and ideas with your designer.

 Step 6: Hardware and countertops.
 Consider the wide selection of cabinet hardware and countertops.
 What works well with your cabinets?
 Then select a granite, laminate or quartz countertop in a contrasting or complimentary color.

-Step 7: The estimate.
-After your appointment is finished, the designer will gather your information and prepare an estimate.
+Step 7: After your appointment is finished, the designer will gather your information and prepare an estimate.
 You will be contacted to return and review the estimate, all measurements, and expenditures.
-If necessary, discuss any changes you’d like to make in your kitchen design.
+If necessary, discuss any changes you’d like to make in your kitchen design now.
 Your designer will then reprice your estimate and give you the final cost.
 You’re now on your way to having the kitchen you’ve always wanted!

 To read our blogs, click here.